CH224 USB Sink Controller Chip Family

 • I2C status register (0x09)

-• voltage control register (0x0A, only fixed voltage steps)
+• voltage control register (0x0A, fixed voltage steps)

 • current data register (0x50, maximum available current).